If you have an employee working abroad, you can deduct foreign tax for the country in which they work in addition to UK tax.

 If you need to use this arrangement and you've registered with HMRC, you need to ▼ enable it in your software.

-Once you've enabled this arrangement in your Sage 50 Payroll company, you need to ▼ enable it for the relevant employees.
+Once you've enabled this arrangement in your Sage 50 Payroll company, ▼ enable it for the relevant employees.

 Once you're set up, you can use Enter Payments to ▼ enter foreign tax values.

-If you'd like to check the year to date amount deducted, or for previous periods, you can ▼ check the employee's record.
+To check the year to date total, or for previous periods, ▼ check the employee's record.

 If you need to stop using the net of foreign tax arrangement for any employees, you can ▼ disable it in the employee record.

-Most standard reports and payslip layouts within Sage 50 Payroll, show the full amount of UK tax that is calculated on the employee's pay, excluding any foreign tax.
+Most standard reports and payslip layouts within Sage 50 Payroll show the full amount of UK tax, excluding any foreign tax.

 If you prefer, you can ▼ add net of foreign tax information to your payslip layout.

-If you post salary journals using the nominal Link to post the information to your accounts program, the full UK tax is sent across.
+If you post salary journals using the nominal Link to your accounts program, your software posts the full UK tax value.

 To show the amount of foreign tax, you must record a salary journal in your accounts program.

-The full payment submission (FPS) liability only shows the full UK PAYE value that has been calculated for the employee.
+The FPS liability only shows the full UK PAYE value for the employee.

-In the background, the FPS also contains further detail on the value of taxable pay, the UK PAYE and any ▼ foreign tax that you've entered.
+In the background, the FPS also contains their taxable pay, the UK PAYE, and any ▼ foreign tax that you've entered.

-If you'd like some more information on this arrangement, you can view the ▼ frequently asked questions.
+For further information on this arrangement, view the ▼ frequently asked questions.

 Upgrade your licence